 Drug manufacturers that wish to be reimbursed under the federally funded Medicaid and Medicare Part B programs are subject to a separate statutory requirement.
 Pursuant to Section 340B of the Public Health Service Act, such manufacturers must offer their drugs at discounted prices to specified "covered entities."
 When Congress enacted the Section 340B Program, it considered a bill that would have confined these price discounts to covered entities that dispense drugs through in-house pharmacies.

 Congress declined to enact that bill, however, and covered entities have since the inception of the 340B Program relied on outside pharmacies (known as "contract pharmacies") to dispense the discounted drugs.

 In 2020, drug manufacturers including plaintiffs announced policies that dramatically curtailed the manufacturers' obligations under the 340B Program.
-Although the details of these policies vary, the manufacturers generally refuse to ship discounted drugs to covered entities' contract pharmacies unless specified conditions are met, such as plaintiff Novartis's requirement that hospitals may only use contract pharmacies located within a 40-mile radius of the hospital.
-As a consequence of the manufacturers' new policies, drug sales at the discounted prices plummeted.
+Although the details of these policies vary, the manufacturers generally refuse to ship discounted drugs to covered entities' contract pharmacies unless specified conditions are met.
+For example, plaintiff Novo will not provide discounted prices unless the covered entity designates only a single contract pharmacy, or if Novo determines "in its discretion" that the contract pharmacy poses a lesser risk of abuse to the 340B Program.
+JA[Op.12] As a consequence of the manufacturers' new policies, drug sales at the discounted prices plummeted.
+HHS correctly informed plaintiffs and other manufacturers that their new policies violate the 340B statute and are grounds for civil monetary penalties.